nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format:** `find [KEYWORDS] [c/COMPANY] [r/ROLE] [d/DEADLINE] [s/STATUS] [i/INDUSTRY] [t/JOB_TYPE]`

-* At least one optional field must be provided.
+* At least one optional parameter must be provided.
+Multiple parameters can be provided.
-* If a [prefix](#prefix) is given, the search will only find applications containing the given keyword in the _specified_ field.
+* If a [prefix](#prefix) is given, the search will only find applications containing the given keywords in the specified field.
-* More than one `KEYWORDS` can be provided.
+* Multiple keywords can be provided for one parameter.
+    * e.g. `find r/Software Engineer` is a valid command.
-* `KEYWORDS` are case-insensitive.
+* Keywords are case-insensitive.
 * If `KEYWORDS` is provided, the command will find all applications that contains the `KEYWORDS` in any field.
-* An application will be listed only if it contains _ALL_ the `KEYWORDS` provided.
+* An application will be listed only if it contains _ALL_ the keywords provided.
 * Applications with partially matching keywords will not be listed.
     * e.g. searching for the keyword "Goo" will not list applications containing "Google".
-* Characters not separated by white space is considered _ONE_ word.
+* Characters not separated by white space are considered _ONE_ word.
     * e.g. searching for the keyword "ADD" will not list applications containing "TO_ADD_DEADLINE".
-* Searches for deadline must be in the format `MMM DD YYYY HHMM`.
+* Searches for deadline must be formatted correctly.
+Refer to "[Structure of a job application](#structure-of-a-job-application)" for the correct format of a deadline.
-    * e.g. Dec 31 2030 1200 is a valid deadline.

 **Examples:**

+***Successful Commands:***

-* `find c/Google`
+1. Finding by company: `find c/Google`

-  Finds all applications with "Google" in the company name.
+* This command searches for all job applications with "Google" in the company name.

-* `find Google r/Software Engineer`
+2. Finding using multiple conditions: `find Google r/Software Engineer`

-  Finds all applications with "Software Engineer" in the role and "Google" in any field.

-* `find Google AI`

-  Finds all applications with _both_ "Google" and "AI" in any fields.
+* This command searches for all job applicaitons with "Google" in any field and the words "Software" and "Engineer".

+***Failed Commands:***

+1. Missing keywords: `find`

+* This command is invalid because it doesn't specify any keywords to search for.

 **UI mockup:**
 ![](images/user-guide/FindCommand.png)